Kentwood to be without water due to malfunctioning well, distribution begins Thursday afternoon

 KENTWOOD - Kentwood will be without water for days due to a malfunction with the water well that was installed seven years ago, officials said Thursday.

+Thursday, there were reports of low water pressure, and in some homes water not running at all.
+In the beginning, Mayor Irma T. Gordon says they blamed the recent freeze, suggesting broken pipes were leaking.

+"Maintenance came in and said, 'Mayor, it's got to be something else going on.
+It's got to be something else going on."

-According to Mayor Irma T. Gordon, the trap door at the bottom of a 17-foot-well is not opening correctly, resulting in water not moving outward to the community.
+According to Gordon, the trap door at the bottom of a 17-foot-well was not opening correctly, resulting in water not moving outward to the community.

+Gordon said repairs are the first step in getting water back into homes.

+"Once the repairs are made, we will have to fill that 17-feet well back up again, let it sit for 24-hours," Gordon said

+Crews will repeat that process two more times, then send a sample to a lab.
+The lab will determine whether the water is safe to drink.

-The town announced that water distribution began at 3 p.m. at the back of city hall.
+The town announced that drinking water distribution began at 3 p.m. at the back of city hall.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

-Note: UPDATE: Kentwood's water pressure is back up and everyone should have water in their homes, according to Mayor Irma T. Gordon.